AidanV25/Climate-Change-Whitepapers/README.md

 # Climate-Change-Whitepapers
-This is a repository of whitepapers that I have read.
+This is a repository of whitepapers that I have recently read (and started tracking).
 Climate Change is my generations biggest problem, and I'd state, though it is a bit abstract, I believe it's humanity's greatest challenge.
 This is here to provide insights into the research that I am keeping up to date with; giving depth into why I come up with the solutions I propose.

 ---